hgneng/ekho/README.md

 # ekho

-Read INSTALL file if you have trouble in building.
+Read <a href='https://github.com/hgneng/ekho/blob/master/INSTALL'>INSTALL</a> file if you have trouble in building.

 Chinese text-to-speech engine.
 It's part of <a href='http://www.eguidedog.net'>eGuideDog project</a>.
 Here is <a href='http://www.eguidedog.net/ekho.php'>Ekho TTS's home page</a>.